ziadoz/awesome-php/README.md

 Various resources, such as books, websites and articles, for improving your PHP development skills and knowledge.

 ## Websites
-*Useful PHP-related websites and newsletters.*
+*Useful web and PHP-related websites and newsletters.*

 * [PHP The Right Way](http://www.phptherightway.com/) - A PHP best practice quick reference guide.
 * [PHP Best Practices](http://phpbestpractices.org/) - A PHP best practice guide.